catleeball/tmnt_wikipedia_bot/README.md

   - num2words
   - PIL

-For @wiki_tmnt it runs on a cron job on a GCP free tier VM.

-### Configuration

-I haven't defined a config file format yet, it's in the TODO list below.
-Common config knobs are currently mostly in `lib/constants.py`.

 ### Caveats

 I'm not developing this for anyone but myself, so you may see some anti-patterns like hardcoded paths specific to my environment, and general lack of configurability outside editing the source.